sparkflows/sparkflows-docs/docs/agentic-ai-guide/human-in-the-loop.rst

    * - Field
      - What to put in it
    * - **Title** *(required)*
-     - Short heading shown to the approver when the graph pauses.
+     - Short heading shown to the approver when the run stops.
 Keep it action-oriented — ``Approve purchase order``, ``Confirm customer refund``.
    * - **Prompt to Approver**